 This course emphasis will be on occupational therapy services provided from birth through school age and young adulthood.
 Frames of reference such as neurodevelopment treatment, sensory integration, developmental, and motor learning theory will be introduced and practiced.
-Students will continue to implement the OT Framework.
-Students will learn to give population specific standardized assessments.
+Students will continue to Students will learn to give population specific standardized implement the OT Framework. assessments.
 Trends in special education and transition services will be explored.

-MODULE V FIELDWORK II - OTA 500
+MODULE V FIELDWORK IIA - OTA 500